 It is important to address the functioning of environment systems at the appropriate geographical scale.
-This has become known as the 'bioregional approach' (Miller, 1996 and 2000).
+This has become known as the "bioregional approach" (Miller, 1996 and 1999).
 It is defined as dealing with the functioning of ecosystems, which includes people, at an appropriate geographical scale.
-It has been applied to the Central American Cordillera, the Serengeti and nearer home is being applied to the Tweed basin, the Loch Leven catchment in Fife, the whole of Scotland and also in many European countries (Crofts et al, 2000).
-The bioregional approach seeks to lessen the isolation of protected areas by recognising that every part of a region plays a different part in the functioning of the whole, and should not have an adverse effect on the whole.
+It has been applied to the Central American Cordillera, the Serengeti and nearer home is being applied to the Tweed basin, the Loch Leven catchment in Fife, the whole of Scotland and also in many European countries (Crofts, et al., in prep.).
+The bioregional approach seeks to lessen the isolation of protected areas by recognising that every part of a region plays a different part in the functioning of the whole, and should not have an adverse effect on the areas of highest protection.
 It recognises that there are gradations in the protection for species, habitats and landscapes from core zones of high protection, through buffers, to corridors which connect them, and placed within a wider matrix (Figure 2).
 Human settlements and economic activity are embraced within the bioregion to ensure that there is a connection between human needs and the functions and services provided by the environment within the region.